Chris McAlister

 Christopher James McAlister (born June 14, 1977) is an American former professional football player who was a cornerback for 11 seasons in the National Football League (NFL).
+He is currently the defensive backs coach of the Louisville Kings of the United Football League (UFL).
 He played college football for the Arizona Wildcats, earning unanimous All-American honors.
 He was selected by the Baltimore Ravens in the first round of the 1999 NFL draft, and played for the Ravens for 10 seasons before playing his final season with the New Orleans Saints.
+He was the Ravens' starting right cornerback in the ballclub's Super Bowl XXXV triumph.

 Early life

 McAlister was born in Pasadena, California, and attended Pasadena High School.
 As a high school football quarterback, he threw for 1,153 yards and rushed for 1,302 yards and also returned three punts and two interceptions for touchdowns.
 He won the conference player of the year and California's Most Valuable Player award in his senior year.
 McAlister also played basketball and, under Coach Bill Duwe, won the CIF championship in 1995.
 He also lettered in track.
 Pasadena High School retired his football jersey No. 9 in 2001.